iterative/dvc.org/content/docs/user-guide/contributing/docs.md

 website.

 In case of a minor change, you can use the **Edit on GitHub** button to open the source code page.
-Use thethe Edit button (pencil icon) to edit the file in-place, and then **Commit changes** from the bottom of the page.
+Use the Edit button (pencil icon) to edit the file in-place, and then **Commit changes** from the bottom of the page.

 > Please see our
 > [Writing a Blog Post guide](https://dvc.org/doc/user-guide/contributing/blog)